What are the common signs of dehydration?

 - Dry armpits

-Being thirsty is not actually a good early marker of dehydration.
+Being thirsty is not actually a good early symptom of dehydration.
 By the time you feel thirsty you will already be dehydrated.
 So don’t wait until you are thirsty to drink, but sip regularly throughout the day!

 What are the signs of severe dehydration?